Precision-Informed: A New Standard in Primary Care|Issue 1 of 6

 "Normal" is a population average.
 You are not the average.

 A TSH of 3.2 is flagged normal because most people fall between 0.5 and 4.5.
-But if yours was 1.1 two years ago and is now 3.2, that is a meaningful shift for you specifically, still within range on the chart, but different when compared to your own baseline.
-A physician tracking your results over time reads that data differently than one seeing a single number in isolation.
+But if yours was 1.1 two years ago and is now 3.2, that is a meaningful shift for you specifically -- still within range on the chart, but different when compared to your own baseline.
 Continuity is what makes that comparison possible.

 02. The Medication Metabolism Problem